linode/docs/docs/platform/disk-images/linode-backup-service-new-manager/index.md

 If you are attempting to restore a disk to the same Linode the backup was created from, the restoration process will not delete the original disk for you.
 Manually delete the original disk to make room for the backup, if desired.
 {{< /note >}}

-1. From **Linodes** page, select the Linode whose backups you intend to restore, and then click on the **Backups** tab.
+1. From the **Linodes** page, select the Linode whose backups you intend to restore, and then click on the **Backups** tab.
 Observe the size of the backup you would like to restore, which is visible in the **Space Required** column.
 You will need at least this amount of unallocated disk space on the target Linode to complete the restore.

-1. Select the ellipsis (three dots) next to the backup you would like to restore, and click **Restore to Existing Linode**.
+1. Select the **more options ellipsis** next to the backup you would like to restore, and click **Restore to Existing Linode**.

     ![Click on the ellipsis menu icon to restore to an existing Linode.](backups-restore-existing-linode.png)